 Terramycin® Ophthalmic Ointment - Oxytetracycline Hydrochloride

-- Terramycin eye ointment is a broad spectrum treatment for eye infections in cats suffering from a range of cat eye conditions from conjunctivitis, keratitis, and pink eye, to corneal ulcers, blepharitis and bacterial inflammatory conditions that may occur secondary to other infectious diseases.
+Terramycin eye ointment is a broad-spectrum treatment for eye infections in cats suffering from a range of eye conditions from conjunctivitis, keratitis, and pink eye, to corneal ulcers, blepharitis, and bacterial inflammatory conditions that may occur secondary to other infectious diseases.

 Tetracycline Ophthalmic Ointment

-Many human medications are toxic or otherwise dangerous for pets.
-This is especially true for cats since their compact size means that even the tiniest amounts of a dangerous substance could put your cat's life a risk.
+Human medications are often toxic or otherwise dangerous for animals, especially cats.
+Their compact size means that even the tiniest amounts of a toxic substance could put your cat's life at risk.

-Neosporin is a topical antibiotic ointment that works very well on humans but it not recommended for cats.
-There have been reports of cats having life-threatening anaphylactic reactions to the antibiotic ingredients in Neosporin's ophthalmic preparations which include neomycin and polymyxin B.
+Neosporin is a staple found in many people's first aid kits.
+This topical antibiotic ointment can work very well on humans but it is not recommended for cats.
+Cases have been reported of cats having life-threatening anaphylactic reactions to some of the antibiotic ingredients in Neosporin's ophthalmic preparations which include neomycin and polymyxin B.

-Once treatment begins, eye infections in cats typically clear up very quickly.
-That said, it is essential to continue treatment as per your vet's instructions even after your cat's symptoms have cleared up!
-Do not stop treatment until the end of the prescription period.
-Stopping your cat's antibiotic medication early could lead to a resurgence of the infection and make it harder to eliminate.
+Cat eye infections typically clear up very quickly once treatment begins.
+Even after your cat's symptoms have cleared up remember to continue administering medications as per your vet's instructions!
+Discontinuing your cat's antibiotic medication early could lead to a resurgence of the infection and make it harder to fight.